 When you sign our petitions, sign onto our public comment, and submit your own comments, you let the government agencies know that there is indeed a majority of pro-life Americans who do not want their tax dollars to fund abortion here or abroad – and that does not change no matter who the President is.
 We will always fight to protect innocent babies in the womb.
 You can help us fight for them by signing our petition.

 As we take action to stop U.S. tax dollars from paying for abortions, we need your support.
-Have your gift DOUBLED today.
-Have your gift doubled through our Matching Challenge.
+Donate today.